JavierHernan/airbnb-api/README.md

   * Body: none

     {
-    "endpoint": "details of a spot, specified by it's id", "request": {
+    "endpoint": "details of a spot, specified by its id", "request": {
       "method": "GET",
       "URL": "/spots/:spot"